Government of Canada actions to address anti-Indigenous racism in health systems

 - to commit to a second gathering in January 2021 where these proposed or implemented measures would be presented by governments and health care organizations

-While the federal government can directly influence the provision of services on reserves for First Nations, Canada must work in partnership with provinces and territories, health system partners and educational institutions to advance anti-racism and cultural safety for all Indigenous peoples accessing services through those systems as well.
+While the federal government can directly influence the provision of services on reserves for First Nations, Canada must work in partnership with provinces and territories, health system partners and educational institutions to advance anti-racism and cultural safety for all Indigenous people accessing services through those systems as well.

 Real and effective change requires all of our collective actions in a spirit of trust, commitment, cultural humility and reconciliation.